archibaldburnsteel/PS-DnD2024-ToonFactory/README.md

 # PS-DnD2024-ToonFactory

-> **"I play a lot of one-shots and I found character creation to be timeconsumeing."**
+> **"I play a lot of one-shots and I found character creation to be  time consuming."**
 > This is my first major PowerShell module.
 I'm a big DnD fan and built this to learn classes.
 Feedback is welcome, but please be constructive.
 > This project is a PowerShell-driven character factory for the 2024 D&D ruleset.
 It blends strong typing, procedural generation, and narrative logic to create fully-formed heroes with unique backstories in seconds.